A quick look around the xamoom CMS.

-At the right side you will find some configurations that determine the system’s capabilities:
+On the right side, you will find some configurations that determine the system’s capabilities:

 - Enter your main Website’s URL.
-If you do not want users on desktop computers to see your pages, users will be redirected to this URL.
+If you do not want users on desktop computers to see your pages, we will redirect users to this URL.

 - The Mobile web client URL is needed for the base URL of markers.
 It might be m.yourname.com.

-- Developers use the API key for identifying the system.
-It is used, e.g. for developing apps.
+- Developers use the API key for identifying the system in their program.
+It is used, e.g., for developing apps.

-Features can be turned on or off at the Settings panel.
-Why not have everything switched on?
-Because it might cause to much clutter in the content or spot editor and not everybody needs every feature.
+Features can be turned on or off at the settings panel.
+So why not have everything switched on?
+Because it might cause too much clutter in the content or spot editor, and not everybody needs every feature.

 Turn on only those languages you want to use.
 You can add more languages later.
-If a German user comes along, he will get the content in German.
-If in this example a Dutch-speaking user comes along and Dutch is not supported, he will get served in the system’s default language English (English), marked with a red asterisk.
+The content delivery in xamoom takes the language of the user's phone into perspective.
+For example, if a German user comes along, he will get the content in German.
+If a Dutch-speaking user comes along and Dutch is not supported in this example, he will get served in the system’s default language English (English), marked with a red asterisk.

 Enter your Google Tag Manager ID.
 GTM is a free tool from Google for marketing professionals.

-If you are using Google Tag Manager with an analytics service, you must activate the cookie warning for data privacy reasons.
-If you do not use GTM it’s your choice since xamoom only uses so-called single session cookies.
+If you use Google Tag Manager with an analytics service, you must activate the cookie warning for data privacy reasons.
+However, if you do not use GTM, it’s your choice since xamoom only uses so-called single session cookies.